denten-books/plain-text/main.md

 communicating with?
 Yourself.
 What is the message.
 Ultimately, it is a message of self-identity.

+### 4.2 Sartre
+### 4.3 Extended Cognition

+### 4.4 Media Being

+Brinkley Messick The Calligraphic State.

+> Modern man finally drags a huge crowd of indigestible rocks of knowledge around with him, which then occasionally audibly bang around in his body, as it says in fairy tales.
+Through this noise the most characteristic property of this modern man reveals itself: the remarkable contrast between an inside to which nothing on the outside corresponds and an outside to which nothing inside corresponds, a opposition of which ancient peoples were ignorant.
+Knowledge, taken up to excess without hunger, even in opposition to any need, now works no longer as a motive which reshapes and has a drive toward the outside.
+It stays hidden in a certain chaotic inner world, which that modern man describes with a strange pride as an “Inwardness” peculiar to him.
+Thus, people say that we have the content and that only the form is lacking.

+On the Use and Abuse of History for Life
+Friedrich Nietzsche
+(Find a better source)

+### 4.5 Hyper-erudition

+The flattening of the knowledge realm.
+It is not the absence of topography.
+It is our ability to readily perceive topography, and to place ourselves within that discourse.
+The knowledge of the mechanic vs. the knowledge of a surgeon.
+The surgeon should get more money because of the subjective experience of cutting people up.
+That part does not transfer.
+The technical literature is actually quite understandable.
+Incommensurability of subjective experience.
+Commensurability of knowledge.
+The fundamental problem of modern world is the problem of expertise.
 ### 2.3 Copy Machine

 It is a commonplace sentiment now that the printing press brought with it the